near/community/meetings/transaction-runtime-wg.md

 * Standalone execution;
 * Fees, refunds, gas price and conversion of tokens to gas, economics

+## 16.10.2020

+- TODO: Final param estimation
+    - shift compilation costs into deploy action
+    - set runtime compilation cost within function call to 0
+    - run it with 10M+ accounts trie with `icount`
+    - multiply it by coefficient based on SSD / RAM perf
+- TODO: NEP for refactoring Runtime into one block state-based transition
+- Running io_costs estimator with 10M accounts.
+- Need to adjust pessimistic gas computation by adding a max upper limit of 64.

 ## 08.10.2020

 - PR to refactor `Runtime` class by moving `RuntimeConfig` into `ApplyState`.